netblue30/firejail/.github/pull_request_template.md

 If you submit a PR for new profiles or changing profiles, please do the following:
  - The ordering of options follow the rules described in [/usr/share/doc/firejail/profile.template](https://github.com/netblue30/firejail/blob/master/etc/templates/profile.template).
    > Hint: The profile-template is very new.
-If you install firejail with your package manager, it maybe missing.
-I order to follow the latest rules, it is recommended to use the template from the repository.
+If you install firejail with your package manager, it may be missing.
+In order to follow the latest rules, it is recommended to use the template from the repository.
- - Order the arguments of options alphabetically, You can easily do this with [sort.py](https://github.com/netblue30/firejail/tree/master/contrib/sort.py).
+ - Order the arguments of options alphabetically.
+You can easily do this with [sort.py](https://github.com/netblue30/firejail/tree/master/contrib/sort.py).
  The path to it depends on your distro:

    | Distro | Path |